Why Try Stasher Bags?

 I have a lot of good insight on this as I was testing out these bags in between houses, so I also got to test them out with two different dishwashers!
 In both cases, you need to have the bags fully cleaned before putting them into the dishwasher in order for them to wash clean.
 It sounds simple, but it is actually really hard to get all of the last remnants of raw cookie dough or globs of peanut butter from a sandwich off of the bag.
 The silicone material is smooth, but it also allows the food to kind of “rub in” while trying to clean it.

 Another issue that I encountered was with drying the bags.
 Using the first dishwasher that was not as nice, the bags never dried during the drying cycle, so I had to let them air dry after running them through the dishwasher and it took about a day to get them fully dry and ready for their next use.
+(You can easily just place a cup upside down on the counter, open up the Stasher bag around it, and leave it out to dry like that.)
 Using the second/better dishwasher, the bags dried successfully during the drying cycle and there was no time delay with being able to use them again.

 Stasher also has some cleaning tips on their website that you can follow (you can find that HERE), but there are a lot of extra steps besides just washing the bag out and sticking it in the dishwasher.
 And, if you are like me, if it cannot be washed easily and thrown in the dishwasher without causing any problems, then it is not worth my time!